SinLess-Games-LLC/Cluster-Deployment/Docs/System_Tools.md

 - [x] 💚[SOPS]() - SOPS is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP.
 - [ ] 💚[Vault]() - Vault secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
-- [ ] [vault-secrets-operator]() - An operator to create Kubernetes secrets from Vault for a secure GitOps based workflow
+- [ ] 💚[vault-secrets-operator]() - An operator to create Kubernetes secrets from Vault for a secure GitOps based workflow

 ## Networking